 There are three main methods for newborn circumcision.

-The first one is called the retractor technique.
+The first one is called the retractor Melbourne Circumcision.
 In this technique, the surgeon uses a tractor to remove the foreskin.
 Then, the surgeon makes a small cut on the glans penis and pulls it away.
 The second technique uses a small hole for the surgeon to insert the retractor.

 Parents and babies should experience no pain or irritations following newborn circumcision.
 A warm compress should also be applied to the scalp.
 However, the parent should avoid applying petroleum jelly directly to the penis head because this will cause the skin to stretch and crack.
 So, the parent should avoid petroleum jelly at all costs during the initial ten days after newborn circumcision.